This post may contain affiliate links. Please read my disclosure policy.

 - 3 green onions sliced

 - If your chicken wings are whole, cut them into 3 pieces at the joints and discard wing tips.

-- Mix all ingredients except the wings in a large bowl and whisk.
+- Mix all the marinade ingredients together in a large bowl or ziploc bag and whisk.

 - Add the wings to the marinade, toss them around and make sure they are fully covered in the marinade.